rajneeshkaur19/smart_calculator/README.md

-🧮 Smart Calculator (Python)
+🧮 SMART CALCULATOR (Python)

 A simple yet smart calculator built using Python.
 It performs basic arithmetic operations and handles user inputs interactively — perfect as a beginner Python project!

-🚀 Features
+🚀 FEATURES

 ➕ Addition